polterguy/polterguy.github.io/tutorials/getting-started/index.md

 ![Create Droplet](https://servergardens.files.wordpress.com/2021/02/create-droplet.png)

-Choose a region for your droplet, preferably close to where you intend to access it from, and then make sure you choose a root password for your droplet.
+Choose a region for your droplet, preferably geographically close to where you intend to access it from, and then make sure you choose a root password for your droplet.
 This password should be very hard to guess, for security reasons, since it provides full access to your server.